Roasted Sheet Pan BBQ Chicken with Parsnip “Fries”

 - Place in the oven for 35 minutes.

 - In the meantime, make The Mop: Mix all The Mop ingredients together in medium sized bowl.
 Remove half of The Mop for another use (store in the fridge for 2 weeks or freeze for 3 months), you will only need half this time.
-Set aside.1/4 cup tomato paste, 6 tbsp balsamic vinegar, ¼ cup apple cider vinegar, ¼ cup maple syrup, 1 tbsp tamari, 2 cloves garlic, 2 tsp onion powder, 1 tsp chili powder, 1 tsp dry mustard, 1 tsp chili powder
+Set aside.1/4 cup tomato paste, 6 tbsp balsamic vinegar, ¼ cup apple cider vinegar, ¼ cup maple syrup, 1 tbsp tamari, 2 cloves garlic, 2 tsp onion powder, 1 tsp dry mustard, 1 tsp chili powder

 - After 35 minutes, remove the tray from the oven, brush the chicken with the reserved ½ of The Mop.